antonhofstader/Revit-2026-MCP-Server/README.md

 # This is personal research and is not an official product from AUTODESK.

-# Revit 2026 MCP Server
+# Proof of concepts of Revit 2026 MCP Server with external agents
 A Model Context Protocol (MCP) server implementation for Autodesk Revit 2026, enabling AI assistants like Claude to interact with Revit projects through a standardized interface.

 ## Overview